evora-ui/evora-icons/README.md

 - Some icons attribution is provided via `NOTICE`

 ## Packages
-- Vue (now): see `packages/vue/README.md` for usage, props, and import patterns
+- Vue (now): see `packages/vue/README.md` for usage, props, and flat import patterns
 - React (soon): `@evora/icons-react` is on the roadmap

 ## Development